 A low-code approach can accomplish the same basic appointment feature integration in 2 days, and will also bring down the timeline for a full-fledged solution.
 Correspondingly, the overheads and cost in this case will also be lower.

 As described above, testing is a critical stage in ensuring that the conversational AI works as intended and improves over time.
 Thus organisations should approach this part of the adoption carefully.
-The most important thing to keep in mind is how conversational AI systems differs from traditional software.
+The most important thing to keep in mind is how conversational AI systems differ from traditional software.
 Unlike traditional software, conversational AI solutions are not rule-based programs but complex systems that employ probabilistic models to learn from training data to make predictions.
 With this in mind, there are some key guiding principles to follow during testing.

 - Test-Analyse-Action: Adopt an iterative approach where trainers go through a statistically significant sample size of user query data daily for one or two weeks.
 In every iteration, look for improvements of 10 to 20 percentage points.